DecentralizedGeo/spatial-sol/README.md

 First off, the fact that the EVM doesn't handle float values added a fair bit of confusion, even if theoretically the functions are (mostly the same).
 Writing helper functions to convert degrees to nanoradians in the spatial abstraction library, for example, was tricky - I tried to commit to scaling everything by 10**9, but it was difficult to keep track of.

 Further, basic math functions like square root, sine and cosine are not native to solidity like the Math object is in Javascript.
-I found some really good resources - [Richard Horrocks' implementation of the Bablylonian method for finding square roots](https://ethereum.stackexchange.com/questions/2910/can-i-square-root-in-solidity) and [Sikorka's trigonometry library](https://github.com/Sikorkaio/sikorka/blob/master/contracts/trigonometry.sol), though found other functions missing - atan, for example, required to calculate the compass bearing from one point to another.
-Calculating distance on the earth's surface turned out to elude me as the Haversine formula is pretty heavy.
+I found some really good resources - [Richard Horrocks' implementation of the Babylonian method for finding square roots](https://ethereum.stackexchange.com/questions/2910/can-i-square-root-in-solidity) and [Sikorka's trigonometry library](https://github.com/Sikorkaio/sikorka/blob/master/contracts/trigonometry.sol), though found other functions missing - `atan`, for example, required to calculate the compass bearing from one point to another.
+Calculating distance on the earth's surface turned out to elude me as the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) is pretty heavy.
 A blessing, maybe, because this stumbling block inspired me to shift into building the demo now deployed on the Ropsten testnet.

 Another major stumbling block for me (this is my first real independent Solidity program) was how tricky dealing with dynamic arrays are in Solidity.
 I ended up deciding to use a standard format for a 1-dimensional array of `int`s to represent the [lon,lat] coordinates that form boundary vertices, but not after a while bashing around with trying to access `int[2][]` arrays from another contract address.